 Thinkific vs the Competition

-Before concluding this Thinkific review, you need to know where the platform stands in regards to Thinkific alternatives.
+Before concluding this Thinkific review, you need to know where the platform stands in regard to the competitors.

 Next comes Kajabi, which is an all-in-one online course platform.

-While Kajabi also has an impressive set of features for course creation, it stands out with a strong suite of sales and marketing tools for blogging, podcasts, funnel building, email marketing, etc.
+While Kajabi also has an impressive set of features for course creation, it stands out with a strong suite of sales and marketing tools for blogging, podcasts, sales funnels, email marketing, etc.

 Some other platforms, such as LearnWorlds, Podia, and New Zenler, are also compared with Thinkific.
-If you want to do a detailed comparison for these, you should use our interactive comparison tool.
+If you want to do a side-by-side comparison of these, you should use our interactive comparison tool.

 Thinkific is the best standalone online course platform, without a doubt!

-Their app store is simply a game-changer.
-Because of this, Thinkific offers the best of both worlds.
+It also has a dedicated app store, which allows it to offer the best of both worlds.
 It gives you the ease of use of a hosted course platform and the flexibility and extendability of WordPress.

-I hope you liked this Thinkific review.
-You can leave a comment and let me know if you have any questions or feedback.
+We hope you liked this Thinkific review.
+You can leave a comment and let us know if you have any questions.